Shirley, West Midlands: Retail

+There are several pubs in central Shirley, some of which have occupied several premises on the same sites.
+The Saracens Head pub, dating back to 1747 as a coaching inn, was where tolls were paid to use the road from Birmingham to Stratford-upon-Avon until 1872.
+The Red Lion pub, at Red Lion Square, dating back to 1751, is rumoured to be haunted by a poltergeist and there are reports of local people who have witnessed objects falling off shelves.
+A zeppelin bomb fell in the fields behind the pub in 1917.
+The Plume of Feathers, which was the site of many local 'sports' and instrumental in the growth of Shirley, was built in the early 1800s at the junction of Bills Lane and Stratford Road.

+A significant investment into a new retail-led mixed-use centre is under construction.
 The 'New Heart for Shirley' was opened in May 2015.
 Building work on further residential properties are still continuing.
-Parkgate is advertised as a Mixed-use Development and offers various shops, restaurants and other services such as a gym and the local library.
+Parkgate, as it is known, offers various shops, restaurants and other services such as a gym and the local library.

-To the south of the high street (Stratford Road, A34), there are two retail parks; one of which is listed as 'Solihull Gate Retail Park', which has shops including retail outlets Argos, Boots and Smyths; DIY stores B&Q and Homebase; and electrical store Currys.
-Cranmore Retail/Business Park is mainly DIY (Such as Screwfix) and tool hire.
+To the south of the high street (Stratford Road, A34), there are two retail parks; one of which is listed as 'Solihull Gate Retail Park'.
+Cranmore Retail/Business Park is mainly DIY and tool hire.
+Along the A34 there are many car dealerships.

-Along the A34 there are many car dealerships such as Renault, Ford, Jaguar, BMW, Audi and Land Rover as well as a combined Ferrari and Maserati dealership.
-A new Peugeot car dealership is currently being considered on the same stretch of road.

 There are also plans to develop a large industrial park on Blackford Road side of Dog Kennel Lane, occupying the TRW site.
+An application was made in 2019 to demolish the original TRW headquarters building, which was approved despite objections from the Twentieth Century Society and recognition by Council Officers that it would become an increasingly rare example of buildings of its type.

 Education

+Shirley School, which was in School Road until the 1970s, was built in 1833.

 The only secondary school physically in Shirley is Light Hall School.
 However Tudor Grange Academy, Alderbrook School, St Peter's School in Solihull and Langley School in Olton have catchment areas that cover parts of Shirley.
 Tudor Grange became an academy in 2011 and now has a Sixth Form, joining St Peter's Sixth Form.
 Additionally, the Sixth Form College, Solihull and Solihull College are also major local centres for further education as well as Stratford-upon-Avon College via rail links.

 Mill Lodge, Shirley Heath, Hasluck's Green, Peterbrook, Sharman's Cross, Woodlands, Streetsbrook, Blossomfield, Burman, Tudor Grange Primary Academy (Previously named St James's C:E) and Our Lady of the Wayside R.C. are all local primary and infant schools that serve pupils in the Shirley area.